-7 Must Have Vegan Meals in a Mug
+7 Vegan Meals You Can Make in a Mug With a Microwave

 Sometimes, you just wake up craving a nice tall mug of pancake.
 Maybe some blueberries, bananas or chocolate chips?
 YOLO, people.
-We’re just trying to help you get your serving of fruit for the day.
-Top with maple syrup, and voilà!
+We’re just trying to help you get your serving of fruit for the day. 🙂 Top with maple syrup or agave, and voilà!

 2. Tofu Scramble

 Because ain’t nobody got time to press and fry!
 Just mix these guys together, and you’re 60 seconds away from a party in your mouth.

 - 3/4 cup nutritional yeast (aka “vegan crack”)

 - 1 bunch spinach

 - Seasonings (I use salt, pepper, garlic powder, and turmeric), to taste

 Mix it all together and nuke for 1 to 2 minutes.